 If you’ve been injured on the job, you may have many questions regarding your workers’ compensation claim.
 Being injured is hard enough.
 You don’t need your employer and their insurance company making it worse.
 If you believe that your claim was unfairly denied or if you feel your rights have been violated, it is important to discuss your case with an experienced West Palm Beach Workers’ Compensation Lawyer immediately.

-At Scott J. Sternberg & Associates, our West Palm Beach workers’ compensation attorneys have the resources and experience needed to tackle these complex cases – and win.
+At Sternberg / Forsythe, our West Palm Beach workers’ compensation attorneys have the resources and experience needed to tackle these complex cases – and win.
 With offices conveniently located in West Palm Beach, Boca Raton, and Orlando, we are there wherever you need us.
 Call us at 561-687-5660 today for a free consultation and review of your case or fill out our confidential contact form and someone will call you back.

 Being Evaluated for Workers’ Compensation Injuries